-In 1923, the Sisters of St. Francis of Sylvania, Ohio undertook the administration of the school.
-Two years later an affiliation in pediatrics, communicable diseases, mental and nervous diseases, and diet in disease was offered for a six-month period at Cleveland City Hospital.
-From 1934 to 1942 the school was closed temporarily.
+In 1923, the Sisters of St. Francis of Sylvania, Ohio, undertook the administration of the school.
+Two years later, an affiliation in pediatrics, communicable diseases, mental and nervous diseases, and diet in disease was offered for a six-month period at Cleveland City Hospital.
+From 1934 to 1942, the school was closed temporarily.
 Two years after reopening, an affiliation in nursing of children was established with the Children’s Hospital Medical Center of Akron in 1944, it ended in 1994.
-The school also established an extension with St. Charles Mercy Hospital in Oregon, Ohio for psychiatric nursing.
+The school also established an extension with St. Charles Mercy Hospital in Oregon, Ohio, for psychiatric nursing.
 An extension with Good Samaritan Hospital (Firelands Community Hospital) in Sandusky was established in 1977 for clinical experience in perinatal nursing.
-In 1995 a clinical rotation in pediatric nursing was added at Memorial Hospital, Fremont, Ohio and continued until 2000.
-The affiliation of the school with Lourdes College in Sylvania, Ohio made it possible for a student to receive 37 semester hours of college credit in addition to a diploma, while attending classes at Providence Hospital School of Nursing.
+In 1995 a clinical rotation in pediatric nursing was added at Memorial Hospital, Fremont, Ohio, and continued until 2000.
+The affiliation of the school with Lourdes College in Sylvania, Ohio, made it possible for a student to receive 37 semester hours of college credit in addition to a diploma while attending classes at Providence Hospital School of Nursing.

 In December 2003, the school was moved to the Firelands Regional Medical Center South Campus building.
 The school is located on the fourth floor.
-Clinical experience is gained at Firelands Regional Medical Center whose Board of Directors also governs the School of Nursing.
+Clinical experience is gained at Firelands Regional Medical Center, whose Board of Directors also governs the School of Nursing.

-The graduation of the Class of 2018 brings the total number of graduates to 1845.
+The graduation of the Class of 2022 brings the total number of graduates to 1934.

-Today, the Firelands Regional Medical Center School of Nursing has not only maintained its diploma program but has added more educational and career options to give today's nurses and nursing students greater opportunities in the healthcare profession.
+Today, Firelands Regional Medical Center School of Nursing has not only maintained its RN diploma program but has added more educational and career options to give today's nurses and nursing students greater opportunities in the healthcare profession.